Ross97/FYP_pSolve/README.md

 ### Early Demo

-Below is an demo of sudoku solving where the client captures an image of an unsolved sudoku.
+Below is a demo of sudoku solving where the client captures an image of an unsolved sudoku.
 The server solves the sudoku and the client displays the solution.
 In this case no OCR correction was needed on the client.

 ![](https://media.giphy.com/media/ibp9jG9jBfFLNhy8z2/giphy.gif)